 Fairmont State University is a co-educational institution granting four-year bachelor degrees, two-year associate degrees, and graduate degrees.

-Fairmont State was founded in 1867 was founded in 1974.
-The shared 90-acre (0.364 square kilometer) campus is located in North Central West Virginia, about 90 miles (145 kilometers) south of Pittsburgh, Pennsylvania, and 230 miles (370 kilometers) west of Washington, D.C.
+Fairmont State was founded in 1867.
+The 90-acre (0.364 square kilometer) campus is located in North Central West Virginia, about 90 miles (145 kilometers) south of Pittsburgh, Pennsylvania, and 230 miles (370 kilometers) west of Washington, D.C.
 The city of Fairmont, with a population of 21,000, is noted for its friendly atmosphere and peaceful environment.